Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 [^magic]: Aren't night elves supposed to have forsaken magic?
 This bridge sure doesn't look like it runs on druidism or Elune's divine powers.

 [^watchers]: The details, at least.
 It will be remembered in broad strokes.
 There's [someone](https://warcraft.wiki.gg/wiki/Maiev_Shadowsong) out there who will remember that Tyrande set Illidan free and massacred wardens just doing their job, and she'll be *pissed*.

+[^expansion]: An expansion is a secondary mini-base built primarily for the purpose of harvesting gold from a gold mine.

+[^furious]: Badum-tish!

+[^gameplay]: In-story, I mean.
+In gameplay, paladins can resurrect recently-fallen allies and heroes can respawn at altars, but it's just a gameplay mechanic that's never acknowledged in-story.
+Otherwise a lot of characters, including King Terenas and Uther, would still be alive.

+[^medivh]: This includes me.
+I played Warcraft 1 long after Warcraft 1, and this cutscene was the first time I heard that name.